top of page

 1. High Visibility in High-Traffic Areas

-Street furniture is typically located in densely populated urban zones—near intersections, shopping districts, transit stops, and parks.
+Street furniture are typically located in densely populated urban zones near intersections, shopping districts, transit stops, and parks.
 These areas naturally attract foot traffic and slow-moving vehicle traffic, which increases the chance your ad will be seen multiple times by the same person.

 2. 24/7 Brand Awareness and Exposure